To help buyers make their decision, we’ve reviewed cover levels across the UK to find the best breakdown cover providers.

 Comparison websites can be a good way to find the cheapest breakdown cover.

-However, do remember that price is not the only thing to consider.
-Many providers try hard to feature at the top of comparison website results, and this sometimes leads them to create extremely basic policies that can be priced ultra competitively.
+However, it’s important to remember that price isn’t the only factor.
+Many providers compete to feature at the top of comparison website results, which sometimes leads them to create basic policies that can be priced ultra-competitively.

-While a basic car breakdown policy might be perfectly adequate for your needs, it might end up costing more in the long run if the service provided doesn’t come up to scratch and you end up supplementing it at your own expense.
+While a basic car breakdown policy might fit your needs, it could end up costing more in the long run if the service provided doesn’t come up to scratch and you end up supplementing it at your own expense.

 Do I need specialist motorbike breakdown cover?

 Breaking down on a motorbike can be particularly stressful.
-Not only will you have nowhere to shelter, you might find that some roadside recovery vehicles are not fully equipped to recover motorcycles.
+Not only is it difficult to find shelter, but you may find that some roadside recovery vehicles aren’t fully equipped to recover motorcycles.

-Many of the largest breakdown providers include motorcycle breakdown cover within their standard policies.
-The AA, RAC, Green Flag and GEM motoring assist all include motorbikes in the standard polices and have specialist bike recovery services.
+Many of the big breakdown providers include motorcycle breakdown cover within their standard policies.
+The AA, RAC Breakdown Cover, Green Flag and GEM all include motorbikes in their policies and have specialist bike recovery services.

 Buying breakdown cover alongside car insurance

-Bear in mind that the cost of the breakdown cover will be incorporated somewhere in the cost of the car insurance.
+Bear in mind that the cost of the breakdown cover will be incorporated into the cost of the car insurance.
 Depending on your personal circumstances it might be cheaper to buy two separate policies.

-Also, some insurance firms’ breakdown service will be provided by a different company.
-If you do buy a joint policy check who will provide roadside recovery and ensure that they have access to plenty of assistance vehicles should you ever find yourself in an emergency.
+Some insurance firms’ breakdown service will be provided by a different company.
+If you do buy a joint policy, it’s important to check who will provide roadside recovery and ensure that they have access to plenty of assistance vehicles should you ever find yourself in an emergency.

 Here is a list of some of the partnerships between car insurance providers and breakdown cover providers: